 Okay, so this last tip is comprised of three separate tips, but I wanted to get an even number of 10 tips.
 Plus, who doesn’t love a little bit of alliteration?

 First, practice.
 All of the Holy Trinity mastery and most expensive photography classes can only take you so far.
 You have to practice, practice, practice.
 Try to take photos as often as you can without driving yourself crazy.
-For some people, this might be every day; for others, it might be once a week.
+For some people, this might be every day; for others, it might be a few times a week.

-There are so many things you can learn through practice alone, such as the exact angle of light that streams into your kitchen window at 3 p.m. in the middle of winter, or which dishtowel perfectly complements your earthy wooden background board.
+There are so many things you can learn through practice alone, such as the exact angle of light that streams into your kitchen window on a winter afternoon, or which dishtowel perfectly complements your earthy wooden background board.
 Plus, practicing is fun!

 Secondly, be patient.
 Unless you’re a prodigy, you’re not going to become an expert overnight, or even after a few months.
 A good photographer is constantly evolving her style and picking up new tips and tricks on the way, so the learning process is never finished.
-But, if you practice for a solid few months with these tips in mine (and the tips from many more seasoned photographers), I guarantee you will notice an improvement in your food photography.
+But, if you practice for a solid few months with these tips in mind, I guarantee you will notice an improvement in your food photography.

 And finally, plan.
-I get that you’re busy.
+I get it, you’re busy.
 I’ve heard it before.
-Hell, I’m constantly talking about how busy I am because I hear it’s a good conversation starter and makes people like you more. j/k, j/k.
+Hell, I’m constantly talking about how busy I am because I hear it’s a good conversation starter and makes people like you more (just kidding, it’s the worst).

 But, if you really want to excel at food photography, you should plan out your food photo shots.
-You don’t have to write things out, but you should spend some time planning out in your head what you’re trying to achieve with the dish(es) you’re photographing.
+You don’t have to write things out or sketch out a mockup, but you should spend some time planning out in your head what you’re trying to achieve with the dish(es) you’re photographing.

 When planning out a shoot, here are some things to keep in mind: